eclairjit/javascript-fundamentals/readme.md

 ### Static Typing v/s Dynamic Typing

 > Statically typed languages do type checking at compile-time whereas dynamically typed languages do type checking at run-time.
 So, JavaScript is a dynamically typed language.

+### Data Types

+> Primitive: String, Number, Boolean, BigInt, null, undefined, Symbol (all of these use stack memory)

+> Non-primitive: Array, Object, Functions (all of these use heap memory)